Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 INDEX

-Bantei ~Bamboo Tail~ (Bantei) | Takeo Yu
+Bantei ~Bamboo Tail~ (Bantei) | Takeo Yuu

 Choices that prioritize behavior and functionality that ensures safety are also important points

-high season layering
+High season layering

-Outer layer: Marmot Spire Jacket.
+Outer layer: Marmot | Spire Jacket

-Middle layer: Marmot 1000 Ease Down Parka.
+Middle layer: Marmot | Marmot 1000 Ease Down Parka

-How does it feel to use it? (impression)
+How does it feel to use?
+(Impressions)

 I try to stay as warm as possible when the weather is bad, so I choose clothes that are windproof, waterproof, and breathable, and that will keep me warm on days when I don't sweat much